 Usually, each brand of vintage beer will include information on the label about how long the beer should be stored to get the best taste possible.
 Some vintage beers, if unopened, can last anywhere from 5 to 10 years.

-Some people prefer unpasteurized beer, which usually tastes differently.
-Those are the beers that last the least amount of time, usually only a couple of weeks.
+Some people prefer unpasteurized beer, which usually tastes different.
+These beers last the least amount of time, usually only a couple of weeks.

 The Verdict On Beer